rushhan/VAE-for-Collaborative-Filtering-Pytorch/README.md

  2. Denoising AutoEncoder Model in the paper
  3. Validation for the model
  4. Model Ablation Studies:
     a.
-Exlplicit Use of l2 norm for model weights
+Explicit Use of l2 norm for model weights
     b.
 Effect of dropout

 Dependency: Python3